Hours: Saturdays, 1-4 p.m.

 Explore this house year-round to learn more about the life and times of Gideon and Samuel Pond, the Dakota people and the missionaries who worked with the Dakota people during the mid-nineteenth century.
 Step back in time at the Gideon and Agnes Pond House and see what life was like in early Bloomington.

-This house, the centerpiece at Pond-Dakota Mission Park, was the 19th century dwelling of Gideon and Agnes Hopkins Pond during the mid- to late-1800s. the Ponds served as missionaries to the Dakota Indians, farmers and ministers to the young community of Bloomington, Minnesota.
+This house, the centerpiece at Pond-Dakota Mission Park, was the dwelling of Gideon Pond and Agnes Hopkins Pond from the mid-1800s to the early 1900s.
+The Ponds served as missionaries to the Dakota Indians, and as farmers and ministers in the young community of Bloomington, Minnesota.

 In 1910 the preemption house was dismantled and a two-story addition was constructed in its place.
 For over 140 years, the Pond House was home to four generations of Pond descendants.
 The City of Bloomington purchased the property in 1975 and undertook stabilization work in the 1980s.
 In 1995 a full restoration of the brick house was done during which the two-story addition was replaced by a replica of the original preemption house.